-04. The nutrition information should therefore be on a per serving basis [and not per 100g or 100ml as these products are consumed on a serving or dose basis.

-If the recommended amount to be taken per day - more than 1 unit (e.g. 1 tablet, capsules etc) - it is good practice that the declaration of the serving size should reflect the maximum amount to be taken per day (e.g. the number of tablets or capsules) as recommended on the label.
+04. The nutrition information ought to be on a per serving basis instead of per 100g or 100ml] as these products are consumed on a serving or dose basis.
+If the recommended amount to be taken per day - more than 1 unit (e.g. 1 tablet, capsule etc.) - it is good practice that the declaration of serving size should reflect the maximum amount to be taken per day (e.g. the number of tablets or capsules) as recommended on the label